AniMaker: Multi-Agent Animated Storytelling with MCTS-Driven Clip Generation: Methodology

 \subsubsection{\textbf{Photography Agent}}

 Converting storyboards to clips in multi-shot AI video generation presents challenges including distorted appearances, inconsistent motion, and object inconsistencies.
-Inspired by filmmaking's "NG" concept and "gacha" methods prevalent in AIGC, we recognize the necessity of generating multiple candidate clips to select the optimal one.
+Drawing from the "No Good" (NG) process in filmmaking, where numerous takes are recorded to achieve the perfect shot, we recognize the need to produce multiple candidate clips to identify the optimal one.
 For optimal selection, each clip must not only possess high individual quality but also ensure consistency and coherence with both preceding and succeeding clips.
 However, naively generating $k$ candidates per clip creates a combinatorial explosion (e.g., $k^2$ for two-clip sequences).
 Notably, poor-quality current clips allow for pruning the search space, as further exploration down such paths is unlikely to be satisfactory.

 Thus we propose \textbf{MCTS-Gen}, a Monte Carlo Tree Search (MCTS)-inspired method for multi-clip video generation (Figure~\ref{fig:mcts-architecture}).
 MCTS naturally fits this task: multi-clip sequences correspond to tree paths, with each clip as a node.
 Crucially, clip evaluation considers both intrinsic quality and inter-clip consistency, aligning with MCTS's backpropagation where child's scores update the parent's evaluation results.
 MCTS-Gen iteratively constructs a chosen path of selected video clips, extending this path by one clip per iteration.
 This process is controlled by the following parameters: $\mathbf{w_1}$ (initial candidate count per node), $\mathbf{w_2}$ (UCT-guided expansion times per iteration), and $\boldsymbol{\alpha}$ (exploration-exploitation balancing factor, default 1).
 Specifically, we use Wan 2.1 \cite{wan2025wan} for video clip generation, and the algorithm proceeds as follows: